Apple Watch SE: Release date, price, specs and features

 Apple Watch SE: Price and availability

-The Apple Watch SE will start at $279 for the GPS version; that's $120 less than the Apple Watch Series 6 ($399), and $80 more than the Apple Watch 3, which costs $199.
-The SE and Apple Watch 6 are available for preorder, and will ship this Friday (September 18).
+The Apple Watch SE will start at $279 for the 40mm GPS version and $309 for the 44mm case.
+If you want an LTE version, the 40mm model will start at $329 and the 44mm version will start at $359.
+All models are currently available for preorder, and will ship this Friday (September 18).

 Apple Watch SE: Design

 Nothing too radical here: The Apple Watch SE's design is basically that of the Apple Watch Series 5.
-It has the same display and S5 processor.
-During the presentation, Apple didn't mention if the SE will have an always-on display, though.
+It has the same display and S5 processor as that model.
+The Apple Watch SE will only be available with an aluminum case, though you will be able to choose between silver, gold, and space gray

 Apple Watch SE: Health features